 - Worm segments in the feces, which look like little grains of rice or thin strands of pasta.
-They may still be wiggling (I know, EWWW).
+They may still be wiggling (We know, EWWW).

 1. Add another box.
 Sometimes, cats decide they want to poop in one box and pee in a different box.
 Also, cats sometimes decide they no longer want to share boxes with another cat or other cats.
 It’s wise to accommodate them in this regard.
 Actually, for any out-of-the-box problems, adding another box (once medical issues have been ruled out) often works wonders.

 2. Keep the box cleaner.
 Cats are naturally fastidious and can become more so over time, especially as they become seniors.
 They can get mighty fussy.

 3. Move boxes.
 Move one or more boxes to a different spot in the house, preferably a quieter or more peaceful spot.
 If you have multiple cats, one may be “guarding” the box(es).
 The “box bully” can’t be in two places at once!